james-gould/azure-keyvault-emulator/docs/CONFIG.md

 # Configuring your local system for the Emulator

 > [!NOTE]
-> If you're using /NET Aspire the SSL will be installed for you without configuration required.
+> If you're using .NET Aspire the SSL will be installed for you without configuration required.
+If you wish to change how that works, or tweak the behaviour slightly, the documentation will show you how.

 The Azure SDK enforces `SSL` which requires a Trusted Root CA Authority on your local machine - this is unavoidable but easy to solve.